-- You can wash with assistance today, and you should be dressed in your own clothes. - You may eat as you feel able. - Typically your drains and bandage will be removed unless otherwise requested by your consultant. - You may have bloods taken today. - You will have a needle/cannula in place for fluids and antibiotics; these will be administered by your nurse if prescribed. - Your pain will continue to be monitored (using the pain scale) and pain relief given by the nursing staff as appropriate. - You must continue to wear the AV-impulse foot pump at night. - DO NOT get out of bed on your own, unless the physio has deemed you safe to mobilise on your own as your leg may feel numb and/or weak after your operation.
+- You can wash with assistance today, and you should be dressed in your own clothes. - You may eat as you feel able. - You may have bloods and an x-ray taken today, depending on your consultant preference. - You will have a needle/cannula in place for fluids and antibiotics; these will be administered by your nurse if prescribed. - Your pain will continue to be monitored (using the pain scale) and pain relief given by the nursing staff as appropriate. - You must continue to wear the AV-impulse foot pump at night. - DO NOT get out of bed on your own, unless the physio has deemed you safe to mobilise on your own as your leg may feel numb and/or weak after your operation.
 Always get in and out of bed on the side of your operated hip. - Physiotherapy: With the assistance of a physiotherapist you will mobilise a short distance starting off using a Zimmer frame, progressing to sticks/crutches.
 The sequence for walking is: - 1.
 Move the walking aid forwards first - 2.
 Then step with the operated leg - 3.
 Finally step with the un-operated leg - Your exercise programme will commence as per your physiotherapist's instructions. - You may sit in a chair under the direction of your physiotherapist/nurse.

-• You should be supplied with a Handi Reacher (pick-up device, grabber) and a long shoehorn.
+• You should be supplied with a handireacher (pick-up device, grabber) and a long shoehorn.